Here at Style Curator HQ we love indoor plants… trouble is, we’re not that great at keeping them alive!

-Some of our recent victims include that pretty lace fern, a chilli plant and a CACTUS!
+Some of our recent victims include that pretty lace fern, a chili plant and a CACTUS!
 Yes, seems we can even kill a cactus, ha!

-We have tried and tested most of the plants on our top 20 hard to kill indoor plants list so we’re pretty confident even someone with a black thumb could keep them alive.
+We know we’re not alone in this struggle so we’ve searched high and low for the hardiest indoor plants.
+Keep scrolling for the top 20 hard to kill indoor plants list that even someone with a black thumb could keep alive.

 1. String of pearls